 This result may help explain how memories are stored and accessed.
 It is well understood that a memory is not a perfect record of everything a person sees and hears and does.
 (Try and remember what you had for lunch last week and you’ll get the idea.)
 But relatively little is known about how memories map onto the brain, Chen’s study points out.
 When the brain takes in an experience, it condenses and encodes all the information into forms that differ from the original.
 How and where in the brain this happens isn’t clear, and it’s difficult to study, given that people don’t often experience, let alone remember, the same things.

-Chen and her group found the show’s “fingerprints” in their participants’ default mode network (DMN), a group of interacting brain regions involved in a variety of high-level functions, including self-reflection, moral reasoning, and memory.
+Chen and her group found the show’s “fingerprints” in each participant’s default mode network (DMN), a group of interacting brain regions involved in a variety of high-level functions, including self-reflection, moral reasoning, and memory.
 As Charan Ranganath, head of the Dynamic Memory Lab at the University of California, Davis, wrote to me, the DMN is engaged when people attempt to recall a past event, imagine a possible future event, or when they “are actively trying to understand what they are reading or hearing in a conversation.”

 With these functions combined, Ranganath and his colleagues believe the DMN mediates “knowledge about the world”—a theory Chen’s study supports.
 None of the participants remembered every detail from the episode, but they all shared a basic “understanding” of what they saw—the term Ranganath uses to describe a sense of how the key elements of the plot fit together to form the story.
 As the study notes, “A possible interpretation of these findings is that participants shared familiar notions of how certain events are structured (for example, what elements are typically present in a car chase scene) and these existing schemas guided recall.”
 Viewers may not recall what what was engraved on Watson’s cell phone, but anyone who watches the show is likely to retell who, in the end, was behind the mysterious “suicides.”